 The glacé icing drizzle is highly recommended.
 Initially, I thought this topping would be too sweet, but it's not at all.
 It's the ideal garnish for this cherry flapjack recipe.
 And it enables the bake to be decorated with pieces of glacé cherries, just like the tart.

-I’ve got numerous flapjack recipes knocking around now.
-Biscoff flapjack is a real crowd-pleaser, but don’t miss my cocoa flapjack as it has so many additional extras thrown in to make it exciting.
+I've got numerous other flapjack recipes knocking around now.
+Biscoff flapjack is a real crowd-pleaser, cornflake flapjack is extra crunchy but please don't miss my toffee apple flapjack - expect to get gloriously sticky eating it.

 Ingredients notes